Jane Wright (entomologist): Career

 Following her PhD, Wright worked with CSIRO-Australia researching dung beetles in Africa.
 The buffalo fly in both Africa and Australia is a pest to livestock, taking up to 20 blood-meals a day causing bleeding ulcerations.
 CSIRO-Australia was seeking a parasitic insect that could be imported from Africa to Australia to control the buffalo fly population.
 Dung beetles feed on the larvae of buffalo flies as they develop in animal dung and had already been identified as a possibility for controlling the buffalo fly’s population when Wright joined the CSIRO-Australia research team in Africa.
 There are over 250 species of dung beetles that feed on buffalo fly and use their bodies as parasitic hosts; identifying which species would best serve the purpose was the research that Wright continued.

 In researching the different beetles that grew in animal dung Wright came across species that had not yet been named.
 The specialists named this new small African species of beetle Aleochara wrightii after Wright.

 The CSIRO-Australia led dung beetle research in Africa went on for almost 20 years and Wright contributed to that research for more than two years.
-Those funding the research decided to change their priorities and Wright and her group were forced to pack up their research camp in Africa.
-Wright salvaged her research once back in Brisbane Australia and distributed imported dung beetles to Australia.
-They are making a positive impact on keeping the harmful population of buffalo flies under control today.
+Those funding the research decided to change their priorities and Wright and her group were forced to pack up their research station in Africa.
+Wright analysed and wrote up her research once back in Brisbane Australia.

-Wright next found work again with CSIRO-Australia in their Division of Entomology as an insect ecologist/behaviorists in Canberra, Australia.
-She researched stored grain beetles and how they cause harm to grain kept in silos.

-Wright then began work for the Stored Grain Research Laboratory in Australia to control the warehouse beetle and its harmful impact on stored grains and stored grain commodities.
+Wright then transferred to Canberra, Australia to join the Stored Grain Research Laboratory in Australia as an insect ecologist/behaviourist.
+One project involved the warehouse beetle and its harmful impact on stored grains and stored grain commodities.
 The warehouse beetle is not indigenous to Australia and originally an attempt was made to eradicate them.
 Wright worked with other researchers to find that the warehouse beetle had spread from plants and silos with stored grain into the wild across Australia and that complete eradication was impossible.
 Wright and her team found the most effective amounts of heat and fumigants used in grain to control the warehouse beetle.

-Wright became the deputy head of the Stored Grain Research Laboratory.